Welcoming Communities

 Illustration showing people from various ethnic communities.

-The programme recognises that communities are better off through welcoming newcomers, and highlights the positive social, economic and cultural impacts of a diverse district.
+In 2023, we joined the Welcoming Communities programme, which helps councils and communities make our places more friendly and inclusive for everyone.
+It recognises that communities are better off through welcoming newcomers, and highlights the positive social, economic and cultural impacts of a diverse district.

-The signing of this document represents a commitment from our Council, hapū, our key multicultural partners, Police and the Ministry of Business Innovation and Employment in working together to promote healthier, happier and more productive communities by welcoming newcomers into the local community.
+The signing of this document represented a commitment from our Council, hapū, key multicultural partners, Police and the Ministry of Business Innovation and Employment to work together to promote healthier, happier and more productive communities by welcoming newcomers into the local community.
+It marked the completion of Welcoming Communities accreditation Stage 1 – a Committed Welcoming Community.

 The Welcoming Communities accreditation model